Skip to main content

 Hawkins

-That seems to be the case with CommunityBank of Texas.
-Understaffing and other inadequate resources for the AML compliance office between 2015 and 2019 played a role in FinCEN’s decision to impose the fine, according to the consent order.
+Understaffing and other inadequate resources for the bank’s AML compliance office between 2015 and 2019 played a role in FinCEN’s decision to impose the fine, according to the consent order.
+However, one point FinCEN made in the enforcement action was that three BSA analysts—each reviewing an average of 100 alerts a day—were also tasked with regularly providing quality control review for one another.

 That type of volume “meant that BSA analysts often did not review supporting documents (cash deposit slips, wire transcripts, check images, etc.), although all of this information was readily available,” the consent order said.

-In other words, despite an AML quality control program, understaffing issues thwarted the ability to ensure BSA/AML program goals were being met.
+In other words, understaffing issues thwarted the ability to provide quality control that ensured AML program goals were being met.

 How can financial institutions develop strong quality control?